future-ruins/vinyl-club-server/README.md

 5. Checkout the **[Client ReadMe](https://github.com/future-ruins/vinyl-club-client/blob/master/README.md)** to install and run the client.

 6. Testing: As a standard, port 4000 is being used for this server.
-Dummy data will automatically be added to your database, if you are currently running nodemon with the command mentioned above (`nodemon index`).
+Dummy data for all models will automatically be added to your database, if you are currently running nodemon with the command mentioned above (`nodemon index`).
 Otherwise, you can simply run `node index` in your terminal.

 ## Technologies used